 Were you hurt in an accident caused by a distracted driver in San Diego, CA?
 You may be entitled to seek compensation from the negligent driver for your pain and suffering, lost earnings, medical bills, and more.
 An experienced San Diego distracted driving accident lawyer can help you fight for the compensation you rightfully deserve.

-Mission Personal Injury Lawyers, P.C. has represented injury victims and their families in cases involving distracted driving accidents in San Diego County for decades.
+Mission Personal Injury Lawyers. has represented injury victims and their families in cases involving distracted driving accidents in San Diego County for decades.
 We are committed to helping you build your case and fighting back against the insurance company.
 Contact our San Diego law office today at (619) 777-5555 for a free consultation to discuss how we can help you.

 Distracted driving crashes are a common occurrence in San Diego, California, but recovering the compensation you are owed is not always easy.
 The insurance company may claim you are at fault or try to minimize the severity of your injuries and the value of your damages.

-Our San Diego car accident attorneys are prepared to help you build the strongest case possible.
+Our San Diego car wreck attorneys are prepared to help you build the strongest case possible.
 We have been named Best of the Bar by the San Diego Business Journal for our commitment to our clients.
 Our law firm is dedicated to giving accident victims compassionate legal representation and leveling the playing field against insurance companies.

 Count on us to:

 - Provide legal guidance and support from the beginning to end of your case

 - Conduct a comprehensive investigation into your crash to gather evidence for a strong negligence claim